edo-vi/cal/README.md

 # calendar

-Simple CLI app that prints the current class schedule, taken from the Univr/orari website.
+Simple CLI app that scrapes Univr/orari website to obtain and print the current class schedule.

 ### Installation